jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/DSpace-RIOXX-schema.md

-# JPER Core Metadata to Dublin Core/RIOXX XML
+# PubRouter DSpace RIOXX XML Schema Description

 This document is a placeholder till a DSpace-RIOXX mapping is founded.